Tangent $\infty$-categories and Goodwillie calculus: Introduction

 \subsection{Acknowledgements}

-The first author was supported by the Natural Sciences and Engineering Research Council, and the third author by the National Science Foundation under grant DMS-1709032.
 The initial research on this project was carried out during a visit by the third author to the University of Calgary, supported by the Pacific Institute for the Mathematical Sciences.
-Conversations with many people contributed to this paper, including Robin Cockett, Geoffrey Cruttwell, Jonathan Gallagher, Thomas Goodwillie, JS Lemay, Rory Lucyshyn-Wright, Jacob Lurie, and Benjamin MacAdam.
+Conversations with many people contributed to this paper, including Thomas Blom, James Cranch, Robin Cockett, Geoffrey Cruttwell, Jonathan Gallagher, Thomas Goodwillie, Marcello Lanfranchi, JS Lemay, Rory Lucyshyn-Wright, Jacob Lurie, Benjamin MacAdam, and Florian Schwarz.
+We are grateful to Thomas Nikolaus and Maxime Ramzi for pointing out a significant error in the first version of this work.
+We would also like to thank an anonymous referee for comments and suggestions which improved the paper.
 This project was largely inspired by work of the first author joint with Brenda Johnson, Christina Osborne, Emily Riehl and Amelia Tebbe~\cite{bauer/johnson/osborne/riehl/tebbe:2018} which was undertaken at the Banff International Research Station during the Women in Topology programme.

-\part{Tangent structures on \tinfty-categories}
+\part{Tangent Structures on $\infty$-Categories}

-The goal of this first part of the paper is to extend the notion of tangent category of Cockett and Cruttwell to an $\infty$-categorical context, and to begin the study of these `tangent $\infty$-categories'.
+The goal of Part 1 is to extend the notion of tangent category of Cockett and Cruttwell to an $\infty$-categorical context, and to begin the study of these `tangent $\infty$-categories'.

 We refer the reader to the paper of Cockett and Cruttwell~\cite{cockett/cruttwell:2014} for a detailed introduction to the theory of tangent categories.
-The definition that we use in this paper, however, is based on an alternative characterization of tangent structure, due to Leung~\cite[14.1]{leung:2017}.
-That characterization is in terms of a monoidal category of `Weil-algebras', and in Section~\ref{sec:weil} we recall that category and the corresponding notion of tangent structure on a category.
+The definition that we use in this paper, however, is based on an alternative characterization of tangent structure due to Leung~\cite[14.1]{leung:2017}, and it extends to tangent functors and natural transformations via work of Garner~\cite[Thm.
+9]{garner:2018}.
+That characterization is in terms of a certain monoidal category of `Weil-algebras', and in Chapter~\ref{sec:tancat} we recall that category and the corresponding notion of tangent structure on a category.